Welcome to our research section.

 What Do We Research?

-- Moisture transport in building materials: underlying mechanisms and phenomena influencing it: physical, chemical, electric, magnetic etc.
+- Moisture transport in porous building materials: underlying mechanisms and phenomena influencing it: physical, chemical, electrical, magnetic etc.

-- Rising damp: underlying mechanisms, influencing factors and building-friendly applications to overcome it - as one of the major problems influencing old buildings
+- Rising damp: underlying mechanisms, influencing factors and building-friendly applications to overcome it, being one of the major problems affecting old buildings.

 - Aging and damage of traditional building materials by moisture and the underlying mechanisms